Writing about Faith No More and its offshoot projects is a passion of mine. As an early fan, I enjoy spreading the word to new listeners.

 Faith No More came back swinging in 2015 with the awesome Sol Invictus.
-The album is absolutely stellar, and we need more bands like Faith No More out there forwarding and pushing music into new territories, considering the overall drab musical environment of today. (hint guys)
+The album is absolutely stellar, and I think we need more bands like this one forwarding and pushing music into new territories, considering the overall drab musical environment of today.

-''Superhero'' and the insanely tight ''Separation Anxiety and ''Cone Of Shame'' are album highlights.
-So is the super catchy ''Sunny Side Up'' an ode the scrambled eggs, orange juice, coffee and the Sunday newspaper.
+''Superhero'' and the insanely tight ''Separation Anxiety" and ''Cone of Shame'' are album highlights.
+So is the super-catchy ''Sunny Side Up,'' an ode the scrambled eggs, orange juice, coffee, and the Sunday newspaper.
 This may well be my favorite Faith No More video ever.
-It's a hilarious take on nursing home life with the guys aged and looking geriatric while rocking out for some eager seniors, enjoying a killer tune for breakfast along with a cup a 'joe.
+It's a hilarious take on nursing home life with the guys aged and looking geriatric while rocking out for some eager seniors, enjoying a killer tune for breakfast along with a cup of joe.

 ''Sunny Side Up'' Video

-This is a quick hitter instrumental piece from the bands We Care A Lot debut album clocking in at just under three minutes long.
-We have all groove going on here, and has the quintessential Faith No More bounce.
+This is a quick hitter instrumental piece from the band's We Care a Lot debut album, clocking in at just under three minutes.
+We have all groove going on here, and it has the band's quintessential bounce.
 Jim Martin (guitar) and Mike Bordin (drums) get the nod for the songwriting credit.
-Roddy Bottum's keyboards are the icing on the cake which adds to the hypnotic groove with some deep textures. ''Pills For Breakfast'' is a great tune to put on for some quick inspiration and energy and gets the blood pumping.
+Roddy Bottum's keyboards are the icing on the cake which adds to the hypnotic groove with some deep textures. ''Pills for Breakfast'' is a great tune to put on for some quick inspiration and energy and gets the blood pumping.

 And they did.
 Patton was influenced by chanting, exotic screaming styles, and wanted to use his voice as an instrument.
-It was done beautifully, Mike came up with some awesome styles that were way unique. ''Smaller And Smaller'' from Angel Dust is a prime example of Patton's new vocal work with Faith No More and forged the direction of things to come.
+It was done beautifully, Mike came up with some awesome styles that were way unique. ''Smaller And Smaller'' from Angel Dust is a prime example of Patton's new vocal work with the band, and it forged the direction of things to come.

-1995's King For A Day...Fool For A Lifetime album by the guys may very well be their most eclectic offering.
-You get everything from the down-home ballad ''Take This Bottle'', a standout track, and ''Star A.D'' which sounds like twisted game show theme music mixed with something inspired by the Las Vegas strip.
+The album King for a Day...Fool for a Lifetime, released in 1995, may very well be their most eclectic offering.
+You get everything from the down-home ballad ''Take This Bottle," a standout track, and ''Star A.D'' which sounds like twisted game show theme music mixed with something inspired by the Las Vegas strip.

-You also get the full-on madness of ''The Gentle Art Of Making Enemies'' and ''Cuckoo For Caca'' thrown into the mix, and all these different styles and textures blend for an awesome and cohesive listen without sounding forced.
-The guys were at a crossroads after the firing of guitarist Jim Martin, Mike Patton brought in Trey Spruance from Mr. Bungle, and the guys knocked it out the park.
+You also get the full-on madness of ''The Gentle Art of Making Enemies'' and ''Cuckoo for Caca'' thrown into the mix, and all these different styles and textures blend for an awesome and cohesive listen without sounding forced.
+The guys were at a crossroads after the firing of guitarist Jim Martin, Mike Patton brought in Trey Spruance from Mr. Bungle, and the guys knocked it out of the park.